GriefPrevention/GriefPrevention-Docs/index.md

 Welcome to the official documentation for the GriefPrevention Bukkit plugin.
 This is where you can learn how to use and setup GriefPrevention for your Minecraft server!

+{: .note }
+GriefPrevention is undergoing major changes in its "alpha" versions (v17+), and this documentation will be modified to reflect these new changes.
+If you're using the legacy version of GriefPrevention (v16), use <https://legacy.griefprevention.com>

 If any page is missing info, has typos, or is just plain wrong, feel free to fix it via the "Edit this page" link at the bottom of any page.
-You can also add new pages too.
+You can also propose new pages too.

 GriefPrevention is a Bukkit plugin, and therefore is compatible with the following Minecraft **server** modifications:
 - Purpur